gpaumier/gp2/src/pages/wikimedia.rst

 As someone who has been part of the Wikimedia movement for a long time, I consider it my responsibility to help preserve its collective history and institutional memory.
 Remembering history isn't just a crucial part of staying true to who we are; the study of history is also how we make sense of the past and understand how events and decisions, both good and bad, have shaped our present.

 My commitment to understanding and preserving Wikipedia's collective history has manifested in several ways over the years.
 For example, in 2013, I produced an :doc:`interactive timeline <wikipedia-2013-timeline>` to serve as a retrospective of what had happened across the Wikimedia movement that year.
-In 2018, I led a workshop for the Wikimedia Foundation's :doc:`Advancement team <wikimedia-advancement>` to spark the transmission of knowledge.
+In 2018, I led a workshop for the Wikimedia Foundation's :doc:`Advancement team <advancement>` to spark the transmission of knowledge.
 Old-timers shared stories and memories that they thought newcomers would find of interest, and newcomers asked old-timers questions from a fresh perspective.

 In 2012, I gave a talk at Wikimania, the annual Wikipedia conference, entitled "Eleven years of Wikipedia, or the Wikimedia history crash course you can edit."
 The presentation consisted of a large chronological infographic through which I walked the audience.
 I also printed the graphic on a large poster and invited the participants to correct or expand its content throughout the conference, in true Wikipedia fashion.